Rights of Tenants: Abandoned Property

 What happens if I move and do not take all my property with me?

 If you move out without taking your property with you, you could lose it.
 So take all your things with you when you leave if you can.
 Don't leave things behind to pick up later.
 If this is not possible, Maine law does offer some protections.

 The law says your landlord must store your property in a safe, dry, secured place.
 Then she must mail a notice to your "last known address," saying she plans to get rid of your things and listing the items.
 (Leave a forwarding address if you want to get the notice.)
 You must claim your property within 7 days after the notice was sent.
-If you do this, your landlord must store the property for at least another 14 days, giving you time to get your things.
+If you do this, your landlord must store the property for at least 14 days from the date the landlord's notice was sent, giving you time to get your things.
 Pick up your things within the 14 days.
 If you do this, your landlord cannot make you pay any rent owed, damages, or costs of storage as a condition for giving back your property.

 If you don't claim the property within 7 days, or don't pick it up within 14 days, your landlord may:

 - sell the property for fair market value,

 - get rid of anything he thinks has no fair market value, or